-With so many Sleep Number beds to choose from, it can be hard to know which one is best for you.
-We’ve picked two popular models: the P-5 from the Performance Series and the C-4 from the Classic Series, and put them head to head to help you decide which mattress might be right for you.
+With so many Sleep Number beds to choose from, it can be hard to know which one is best.
+We’ve picked two popular models: the P-5 from the Performance Series and the C-4 from the Classic Series, and put them head to head to help people decide which mattress might be right for them.

 - DualAir™ adjustability

 - Available in a variety of sizes – including Split King and FlexTop King